Azure/azure-notificationhubs-java-backend/README.md

 ## Azure Notification Hub Registration API

 A registration associates the Platform Notification Service (PNS) handle for a device with tags and possibly a template.
-The PNS handle could be a ChannelURI, device token, or FCM registration ID.
+The PNS handle could be a ChannelURI, device token, or FCMv1 registration ID.
 Tags are used to route notifications to the correct set of device handles.
 Templates are used to implement per-registration transformation.
 The Registration API handles requests for these operations.

 ### Create a Windows Registration